cmd-stream/cmd-stream-go/README.md

 # cmd-stream-go
-cmd-stream-go is a high-performance client-server communication library that implements distributed Command pattern and supports reconnect and keepalive features.
+cmd-stream-go is a high-performance client-server library that implements a distributed Command pattern, supports [MUS](https://medium.com/p/21d7be309e8d) serialization format, reconnect and keepalive features.

 # Tests
 Test coverage of each submodule is over 90%.